fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Yusuf said to his father: "O my father!
 I did see eleven stars and the sun and the moon: I saw them prostrate themselves to me!
     Qur'an 12:4

 According to Ibn Kathir, Jacob knew that Joseph would someday become extremely important and would be in a high position, both in this world and the next—he recognized that the stars represented his brothers and the sun and moon represented himself and Joseph's mother, Rachel.
 Jacob advised Joseph to keep the dream to himself in order to protect him from the jealousy of his brothers, who were already unhappy about the love Jacob felt for Joseph.
-Ya'qub foresaw that Yusuf would be one through whom the prophecy of his grandfather, Ibrahim (Abraham), would be fulfilled, in that his offspring would keep the light of Abraham's house alive and spread God's message to mankind.
+Ya'qub foresaw that Yusuf would be one through whom the prophecy of his grandfather, Ibrahim (Ibrahim), would be fulfilled, in that his offspring would keep the light of Ibrahim's house alive and spread God's message to mankind.
 Abu Ya'ala interpreted Jacob's reaction as an understanding that the planets, sun and moon bowing to Joseph representing "something dispersed which God united."

     Ya'qub told Yusuf: "My son, relate not thy vision to thy brothers, lest they concoct a plot against thee: for Satan is a clear enemy to humanity.
 Thus your Lord has selected you and given you knowledge to interpret reports, and has perfected his blessing upon you and upon the family of Jacob just as he perfected it on your forefathers before: Ibrahim and Is-haq (Isaac).
 Your Lord is Knowing, Wise" (Qur'an, Surah 12 (Yusuf) Ayat 5-6).